Luxter77/AnotherCodeDumpster/src/Transf/README.md

 2. Replace `"your_data.csv"` with the actual CSV filename and adjust column names.
 3. Execute the script to load data, apply masks, create the model, and generate output.

-## Conclusion

-By comprehending this comprehensive documentation, you can effectively employ and adapt the provided Transformer model for various NLP tasks.
-Understanding the core concepts, hyperparameters, and design choices empowers you to create advanced models and make informed modifications to meet the demands of your specific projects.